Flag of Earth: United Nations

 The United Nations is an intergovernmental organization whose stated purposes are to maintain international peace and security, develop friendly relations among nations, achieve international cooperation, and be a centre for harmonizing the actions of nations.
 It is the world's largest and most familiar international organization.
 It consists of 193 members, representing almost all of the world's sovereign states.

 Its flag consists of the white emblem on the sky blue background.
-The emblem depicts a azimuthal equidistant projection of the world map, centred on the North Pole, with the globe being bisected in the centre by the Prime meridian and the International Date Line, thus ensuring that no country is at prominence within the flag.
+The emblem depicts an azimuthal equidistant projection of the world map, centred on the North Pole, with the globe being bisected in the centre by the prime meridian and the International Date Line, thus ensuring that no country is at prominence within the flag.
 The projection of the map extends to 60 degrees south latitude, and includes five concentric circles.
 The map is inscribed in a wreath consisting of crossed conventionalized branches of the olive tree.
 The size of the emblem on the flag is one half the width of the flag itself.
 The flag proportions of the aspect ratio of the flag height to its width, are equal 2:3, 3:5 or to the same proportions as the national flag of any country in which the UN flag is flown.
 The olive branches are a symbol for peace, and the world map represents all the people and the countries of the world.

 The emblem design was officially adopted on 7 December 1946, and the flag, on 20 October 1947.